dotCMS/qa/artifacts/Resource endpoints test/Readme.md

 ```
 5- Finally,  you have all the required libraries to run test from terminal.

-To run this you only need download the postman collection with all the test cases from this url: ($path), this is a json file.
+To run this you only need download the postman collection with all the test cases from this url: https://github.com/dotCMS/qa/blob/master/artifacts/Resource%20endpoints%20test/Workflow%20Resource%20Tests.postman_collection.json, this is a json file.

 To execute this test use:
 ```